 Your newsroom can become the backbone of this communication, where your claims of ethical behavior and sustainability are evidenced, and you prove that your values have substance.

-5. Build love and brand loyalty
+5. Online newsrooms build love and brand loyalty

 Brand love is what keeps your customers and supporters coming back time and time again, without even questioning why.